 We have found the people who flourish most in this business are those who are creative, sales-oriented and outside-the-box thinkers.
 Take a good look at your personality and see if you fit the mold.
-(If you're not naturally a creative person, don't worry, the laser tends to develop your creative side!)
+(If you're not naturally a creative person, don't worry, the laser tends to develop your creative side!
+Plus, you may find vector art and font resources on Getty, Shutterstock, Google,etc.)